 New Haven Division of Assets Attorney

 One of the most difficult aspects of a divorce is dividing the spouses’ property.
 It can be an exhausting and contentious process, however, New Haven division of assets attorney can assist you with your situation.
-Our divorce attorneys in New Haven have extensive experience helping clients divide their assets, and we understand the particular challenges facing clients who are going through a divorce.
+Our family law attorneys in New Haven have extensive experience helping clients divide their assets, and we understand the particular challenges facing clients who are going through a divorce.